What are wrinkle-relaxing injections?

 How do wrinkle-relaxing injections work?

 The practitioner carefully injects precise quantities of the neurotoxin into the muscles underlying the area in which you want to relax the wrinkles.
 The neurotoxins work by reducing the ability of the muscles to contract.

-Botox, Azzalure/Dysport, and BoCouture are all compounds derived from the neurotoxin called ‘Botulinum Toxin Type A’.
-The three branded compounds contain the same amount of the active ingredient, but the compounds differ from each other chemically – for example, Azzalure/Dysport and BoCouture contain fewer proteins than Botox.
+toxins, Azzalure/Dysport, and BoCouture are all compounds derived from the neurotoxin called ‘Botulinum Toxin Type A’.
+The three branded compounds contain the same amount of the active ingredient, but the compounds differ from each other chemically – for example, Azzalure/Dysport and BoCouture contain fewer proteins than toxins.

-Studies so far indicate that there is little if any difference in effect between Botox, Azzalure/Dysport, and BoCouture.
+Studies so far indicate that there is little if any difference in effect between toxins, Azzalure/Dysport, and BoCouture.
 That said, your practitioner may feel that one neurotoxin is more suited to your needs than another.
-For example, Azzalure/Dysport spreads out further from the injection point than Botox does; this difference is sometimes helpful, sometimes not helpful, and sometimes moot.
+For example, Azzalure/Dysport spreads out further from the injection point than toxins does; this difference is sometimes helpful, sometimes not helpful, and sometimes moot.